JessMurphy/WFMethylation/Code/BirthOutcomes/plots/README.md

 | region_plots.R		| Creates region plots of the beta estimates and p-values for the top results |
 | scatterplots.R		| Creates scatterplots and methylation boxplots for the top LGAZ/WGAZ results |

-*See the Methylation Outcome Analysis directory for the workflow.*
+*See the Birth Outcomes Analysis directory for the workflow.*